 We cannot deny that the whole idea seems to be contradicting with restaurants.
 Engaging with customers and providing memorable services and experiences has traditionally meant staying in constant contact with them, making sure every aspect of their time at the restaurants is satisfactory.
 While the term may feel counterintuitive to an industry that is all about interacting, using contactless technology at a time like this might actually bring back a hint of the good old times.
 But of course, with a slightly different experience to ensure the comfort, care, and convenience of the customers.
 Ultimately, that is what matters the most in the world of hospitality.

-Looking after entire Sri Lanka and Maldives, Nandika as a VP is responsible for the Sales and Operations team encompassing hospitality software.
-His years of expertise in IT and strategic management has helped in contributing to streamlining the technological needs of IDS clients.
+Nandika is responsible for the Sales and Operations of the Indian Ocean Region, looking after Sri Lanka, Maldives, Seychelles and Mauritius.
+His years of expertise in IT and strategic management have helped contribute to streamlining the technological needs of IDS Next's global clients.